-Be sure to seal all openings made for wiring so exhaust or fuel vapors cannot enter the living quarters.
-If flexible metal conduit is used it must be sealed internally at the end where it terminates within the junction box or panelboard.
-Flexible metal conduit is not vapor-tight along its length due to its unique construction.
+Be sure to seal all openings made for wiring so exhaust or fuel vapors cannot enter the living quarters or work area.
+Conduit must be sealed internally at the end where it terminates within the junction box or panelboard.

 AWARNING Inhalation of exhaust gas or ignition of fuel vapor can cause severe personal injury or death.
 Be sure to vapor-seal flexible metal conduit and all openings made during installation of the generator set with a silicone/rubber based sealant.